cppitems/cppitems/items/001/item.md

 ### Distribution
 For a single file, in the simplest case, simply this file is deployed.
 If the library itself has specific compilation options or dependencies, additional configuration instructions are typically required.

-If separated, the distribution of the compiled library togehter with the header files is possible.
+If separated, the distribution of the compiled library together with the header files is possible.
 This requires a distribution of the compiled versions for all targeted platforms and configurations.
 Additionally, the sources of the library together with build instructions can be distributed.